django-cms/django-cms/docs/how_to/contributing.rst

     OK

 Which is correct as we have no test in our test case.
-Let's add and (empty) one:
+Let's add an empty one:

 .. code-block:: python